-BNL used the following laboratories for analysis of environmental samples in 2004:
+BNL used the following contract analytical laboratories for analysis of environmental samples in 2005:

-- BNL Analytical Services Laboratory for radiological analytes (January only) - General Engineering Laboratories, LLC (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Labs, Inc. (H2M) in Melville, New York, for nonradiological analytes - Severn-Trent Laboratories, Inc. (STL) based in St. Louis, Missouri, for radiological and nonradiological analytes - Chemtex Environmental Laboratory, Inc. in Port Arthur, Texas, for select nonradiological analytes - Brooks Rand, LLC in Seattle, Washington, for mercury and methylmercury analyses
+- General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Lab in Melville, New York, for nonradiological analytes - Severn-Trent Lab (STL), based in St. Louis, Missouri, for radiological and nonradiological analytes - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes - Brooks Rand in Seattle, Washington, for mercury and methylmercury analyses

-The process of selecting off-site contract laboratories involves a number of factors: 1) their record on performance evaluation (PE) tests, 2) their contract with the DOE Integrated Contract Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own OA/OC programs, which must be documented and provided to BNL.
+The process of selecting off-site contract analytical laboratories involves a number of factors:

+1) their record on performance evaluation (PE) tests, 2) their contract with the DOE Integrated Contract Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own QA/QC programs, which must be documented and provided to BNL.
 Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
-All the analytical laboratories that BNL used in 2004 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
-The laboratories also were subject to PE testing (see Section 9.7) and DOE-sponsored audits.
+All the laboratories contracted by BNL in 2005 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+The laboratories also were subject to PE testing and DOE-sponsored audits (see Section 9.7).